-In a broader perspective, these results fit with others that challenge the view of the long "neoliberal era" as a unitary stratification regime (e.g. Peck 2010, Collier 2012, Peck and Theodore 2012), calling attention instead to the ways that the major predictors of risk changed during those decades.
-Thus, in the period we examined, lack of a college degree begins as a much more salient predictor of being displaced than race, but the two converge over our series.
+In the broadest perspective, these results fit with others that challenge the view of the long "neoliberal era" as a unitary stratification regime (e.g. Peck 2010, Collier 2012, Peck and Theodore 2012), calling attention instead to the ways that the major predictors of risk changed during those decades.
+Thus, for example, in the period we examined, lack of a college degree begins as a much more salient predictor of being displaced than race, but the two converge over our series.

 Our Figure 2 showed that Black/white disparities in job displacement have had a different trajectory than disparities in most other major economic cleavages and outcomes.
 Displacement is a distinctive harm-losing a position one has managed to gain-that is intimately tied to downward mobility, and may not operate through the same mechanisms as barriers to entry that prevent upward mobility.
+Our results show that, beyond its distinctive etiology and consequences, displacement has also had a distinctive racial patterning over the past several decades.
+Unlike other, more commonly-studied labor market outcomes, Black/white disparities in displacement show a notable increase since the 1990s in the extent to which Black workers occupy the bottom of the economic hierarchy-over a period of time when job quality more broadly has become increasingly polarized (Kalleberg 2011).

 The invisibility to social scientists of racial inequality in who gets laid off-even as layoffs are a common experience for workers-presents us with a distorted view of how racial inequality in labor market outcomes is evolving in the contemporary United States.
 Even after acquiring a permanent job, Black workers remain substantially more likely than white workers to lose that job in the context of larger shifts in the economy.
 Unequal job displacement may help to explain the persistence of racial inequality in economic outcomes generally, decades after the Civil Rights Movement.